-A tight S curve exists on Mississippi River Blvd. where the road crosses Hidden Falls Creek, and the road bends around the bluff top and ravine for Hidden Falls Creek.
+A tight S curve exists on Mississippi River Blvd. where the road crosses Hidden Falls Creek as part of the historic road alignment.
+The road bends around the bluff top and ravine for Hidden Falls Creek.
 The Ford Site is north of the road, and Hidden Falls Park to the south.
 A small parking lot and overlook exists on the western part of the curve.
 Entrances to the park and overlook have poor sight lines, causing safety concerns.
-An option to straighten out the S curve has been considered.
-This would add more bluff-top land to the park, providing an opportunity to increase the safety of the park and overlook entrances, and better protect the bluff from erosion.
-The current S curve slows traffic, and any redesign should provide equivalent traffic calming and provide safe road and trail crossings.
-Redesigning the parking lot at the top of the bluff should be considered in conjunction with reducing the parking lot sizes in the floodplain to reduce potential damage during floods.
+An option to straighten out the S curve has been considered, in which case the City of Saint Paul will pursue land acquisition on the river side of the realigned road.
+This would be an opportunity to increase the safety of the park and overlook entrances, and better protect the bluff from erosion.
+The current S curve slows traffic, and any redesign may require historic review and should provide equivalent traffic calming and provide safe road and trail crossings.